laravel/docs/billing.md

     $usageRecords = $user->subscription('default')->usageRecords();

-If your application offers multiple plans on a single subscription, you may use the `usageRecordsFor` method to specify the metered plan / price that you wish to retrieve usage records for:
+If your application offers multiple prices on a single subscription, you may use the `usageRecordsFor` method to specify the metered price that you wish to retrieve usage records for:

     $user = User::find(1);